Activated sludge: History

 The activated sludge process was discovered in 1913 in the United Kingdom by two engineers, Edward Ardern and W.T.
 Lockett, who were conducting research for the Manchester Corporation Rivers Department at Davyhulme Sewage Works.
-In 1912, Dr. Gilbert Fowler, a scientist at the University of Manchester, observed experiments being conducted at the Lawrence Experiment Station at Massachusetts involving the aeration of sewage in a bottle that had been coated with algae.
+In 1912, Gilbert Fowler, a scientist at the University of Manchester, observed experiments being conducted at the Lawrence Experiment Station at Massachusetts involving the aeration of sewage in a bottle that had been coated with algae.
 Fowler's engineering colleagues, Ardern and Lockett, experimented on treating sewage in a draw-and-fill reactor, which produced a highly treated effluent.
 They aerated the waste-water continuously for about a month and were able to achieve a complete nitrification of the sample material.
 Believing that the sludge had been activated (in a similar manner to activated carbon) the process was named activated sludge.
 Not until much later was it realized that what had actually occurred was a means to concentrate biological organisms, decoupling the liquid retention time (ideally, low, for a compact treatment system) from the solids retention time (ideally, fairly high, for an effluent low in BOD5 and ammonia.)

 Their results were published in their seminal 1914 paper, and the first full-scale continuous-flow system was installed at Worcester two years later.
 In the aftermath of the First World War the new treatment method spread rapidly, especially to the US, Denmark, Germany and Canada.
 By the late 1930s, the activated sludge treatment became a well-known biological wastewater treatment process in those countries where sewer systems and sewage treatment plants were common.